AzureAD/microsoft-authentication-library-for-objc/README.md

 See more info about configuring redirect uri for MSAL in our [Wiki](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki/Redirect-uris-in-MSAL)

 Our library uses the ASWebAuthenticationSession for authentication on iOS 12 by default.
-See more information about default values for other iOS versions and other developer options in our [Wiki](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki/MSAL-for-iOS-uses-web-browser)
+See more information about default values, and support for other iOS versions [Wiki](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki/MSAL-for-iOS-uses-web-browser)

 ### iOS 10 support

 If you choose to use SFSafariViewController (default on iOS 10) for MSAL authentication, the authorization response URL will be returned to the app via the iOS openURL app delegate method.
-So you need to pipe this through to the current authorization session.
+So you need to pass this through to the current authorization session.

 #### Objective-C